isaakengineer/veha-rs/README.md

 You can think of **veha-rs** as LaTex for content rich web pages, or as an incremental evolution to _PHP_, combined with _component-based_ approaches in _modern HTML_.

+## ❤️ Support this project

+If you like this project and want to support it, feel free to send a small donation (Bitcoin):

+`bc1qtmvkgp3d9svpq8622shxvmjccmu3pz6k8yh4a`

+or the universal code:

+`PM8TJKkg86BgcFHNTe2bxjJiJk921QMyjfeQVtmAKSk644EZcmgcrqZaVLewFA61rra8sZRxXZHu18TzHzaPAPHBEH49xTyjAwx8gH5Qd2KuJK3Z5w8L`

+The donated funds will be used exclusively for [server costs / development / documentation].
+Thank you for your support!

 ## Features

 - **Easy** learn only a few extra [XML] tags, and you can create content-rich [static] websites